Château Chasse-Spleen - Moulis-en-Médoc 2019

 Nose

-Slightly vanilla with deep aromas of cherry, blackberry, blackcurrant, and old rose
+Slightly vanilla-scented with deep aromas of cherry, blackberry, blackcurrant, and old-fashioned rose

-Open and generous attack, voluminous and supple on the palate with velvety tannins, persistent and fruity finish.
+A bold and full-bodied attack, with a voluminous and supple palate featuring velvety tannins, and a long, fruity finish

 Serve